kevinalberts/gta-v-triggerbot/README.md

 # Tutorial
 Install AutoIt 3.3.14.5 or more.
 Put Console.au3 and NtProcess.au3 into Include folder in your AutoIt installation path.
-Extract triggerbot.ini file to your desktop.
+Extract triggerbot.ini file into the exe/au3 destination.
 Run or compile script as x64.
 OR
-Just extract triggerbot.ini file to your desktop and run the exe
+Just extract triggerbot.ini file into the exe/au3 destination and run the exe

 # Settings
 You can change the target type and the hotkey inside triggerbot.ini.